 Democrat

-Kamala Harris is the Vice President of the United States, making history as the first woman, first Black woman, and first South Asian woman to hold the office.
+Kamala Harris is the former Vice President of the United States (2021-2025), making history as the first woman, first Black woman, and first South Asian woman to hold the office.
 A former prosecutor, California Attorney General, and U.S. Senator, she is a prominent figure in the Democratic Party known for her advocacy on civil rights and justice reform.
+She is considering a 2028 presidential run.

 Strongly supports abortion rights and access to reproductive health care.